ajrichards/htsint/docs/install.rst

 Installation
 ======================

-To install ``hts-integrate`` there are two steps.
+To install ``htsint`` there are two steps.

    1. install the python package
    2. setup the database

-hts-integrate (``htsint``) is tested with Ubuntu 14.04 and OSX although it should run under any operating system as it is simply a Python package with an attached PostgreSQL database.
+``htsint`` is tested with current versions of Ubuntu and OSX although it should run under any operating system as it is simply a Python package with an attached PostgreSQL database.
 Because Debian based distros are common in the bioinformatics world, some installation details are Debian specific.

 To ensure that you can run BLAST locally install the Suite of `BLAST+ tools <http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download>`_.
 For example,